okuoku/rapid-gambit/README.md

 # Status

-It runs some R7RS code with Gambit interpreter; rapid-compiler compiled with `gsc` successfully runs rapid-scheme frontend itself.
+It runs some R7RS programs with Gambit interpreter.

-Most of R7RS libraries are still missing.
+About 90 % of R7RS symbols implemented(or stubbed out).
+See [Status] page for current status.

 # Prerequisites

 - Larceny (0.99-) - Required for bootstrap rapid-scheme
  - or, chibi-scheme - Used when Larceny unavailable (slow)
 - Gambit (4.x)
 - CMake (2.8.1x or 3.x)